kleopatra999/faq/answers.md

 converted to Bool before being printed.

 <span id="eigenstate" />
-### How can I extract the eigenstates from a `Junction`?
+### How can I extract the values from a `Junction`?

-If you want to extract the eigenstates from a junction, you are doing something wrong.
+If you want to extract the values (eigenstates) from a junction, you are probably doing something wrong.
 Junctions are meant as matchers, not for doing algebra with them.

 If you want to do it anyway, you can abuse autothreading for that: